List of Marvel Comics characters: M: Magique

-Some time later, Empress Deathbird sends the Imperial Guard to Earth to battle the combined forces of the Starjammers and the superhero team Excalibur, so that she can claim the power of the Phoenix Force for herself.
-The Guard are forced to retreat when Deathbird realizes the Starjammers are led by Lilandra.
-(Some time later War Skrulls impersonating Charles Xavier and the Starjammers depose Deathbird and restore Lilandra to the throne.
-Deathbird cedes the empire back to Lilandra as she has grown bored of the bureaucracy.)

-Now named Magique, the character takes part in "Operation: Galactic Storm," which details an intergalactic war between the Shi'ar and the Kree.
-Magique and the Imperial Guard steal the original Captain Marvel's Nega-Bands from the dead hero's tomb.
-Using Kree artifacts, including the Bands, the Sh'iar create a massive super weapon, the "Nega-Bomb."
-Ultimately, the Nega-Bomb device is successfully detonated, devastating the Kree Empire, with billions dying instantaneously (98% of the Kree population).
-The Shi'ar annex the remnants of the Kree Empire, with Deathbird becoming viceroy of the Kree territories.

-At the beginning of the "War of Kings" event, Magique is part of the Imperial Guard faction that attacks Ronan the Accuser on his wedding day.
+In the "War of Kings" event, Magique is part of the Imperial Guard faction that attacks Ronan the Accuser on his wedding day.
 The Guard also slaughters many new Nova Corps recruits.
 Magique leads a squad of Imperial Guards to Knowhere, base of the Guardians, tracking Adam Warlock.
-However, Adam has begun turning into his dark counterpart, the Magus, and tricks Magique's troops into killing her.
+However, Warlock has begun turning into his dark counterpart, the Magus, and tricks Magique's troops into killing her.

 Some years later, she is replaced by a member of the Subguardians in Guardians of the Galaxy (vol. 5) #1.